Sports Bra Care – Looking After Your Investment

 Never Tumble Dry

 Pretty simple; if you thought the washing machine was bad the dryer is much, much worse.
 Throwing your sports bra around in a hot barrel full of clothes is not good.
-Things can break.
-Elastic can melt.
-The colour can fade.
+Things can break, elastic can melt and colours can fade.
 And even the underwire can warp.
-Unhappy sports bra.
+Result; unhappy sports bra.

 An easy alternative is to gently press your bra against a towel to remove excess water (never wring!) and lay flat to dry.
 On a clothes horse is a good idea.
 If you must hang them, fold them over the line without pegs.
-Never hang them by the straps as the weight can cause the straps to stretch.
+Above all never hang them by the straps as the weight can cause the straps to stretch.

 They Need Space Too